-Management has omitted the management's discussion and analysis, pension, and other postemployment benefit (OPEB) related information for the Water Revolving Fund that accounting principles generally accepted in the United States of America require to be presented to supplement the financial statements.
-Such missing information, although not a part of the financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the financial statements in an appropriate operational, economic, or historical context.
-Our opinion on the financial statements is not affected by this missing information.
+Management has omitted the management's discussion and analysis, pension, and other postemployment benefit (OPEB) related information that accounting principles generally accepted in the United States of America require to be presented to supplement the financial statements of the Water Revolving Fund (Fund 270).
+Such missing information, although not a part of the financial statements of the Water Revolving Fund (Fund 270), is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the financial statements in an appropriate operational, economic, or historical context.
+Our opinion on the financial statements of the Water Revolving Fund (Fund 270) is not affected by this missing information.